deckhouse/deckhouse/modules/031-linstor/docs/CONFIGURATION.md

   linstorEnabled: "true"
 ```

+> **Caution!**
+>
+> The functionality of the module is guaranteed only for stock kernels for distributions listed in the [list of supported OS](../../supported_versions.html#linux).
+> The functionality of the module with other kernels is possible but not guaranteed.
+>
-> **Caution!** Module requires kernel-headers to be installed.
+> Module requires kernel-headers to be installed.
 Run the following command on all your nodes.
 >
 > For Ubuntu/Debian:
 >